alwynvanwyk/army-of-agents/README.md

 Augment today announced that GPT-5 is selectable as a model picker.
 Claude Sonnet 4 is still the default.

+Presented the IXO stack today to a small and engaged group at Youngblood Africa Art Gallery in Cape Town.
+Youssef's video about how to create AI agent oracles was available and well-received.

 ---

 # OUTDATED